CAPS-Robotics/blue-alliance-api-java-library/README.md

 ## Contact

 Feel free to contact Spencer Ng at sng1488 (at) gmail (dot) com or create a pull request if you have any questions, fixes, or suggestions.

+## Build notes
+(FRC 2410 Mentor)

+Following a successful project build or rebuild, perform a Gradle build.
+  1. Either select Gradle from the screen panel or using View | Tools Window | Gradle
+  2. Reload using the double arrow in the upper right section
+  3. Expend Task | Build
+  4. Double click 'build'
+  5. Double click 'jar'

+Check that TBA Java APIv3.jar is created with the current date and time stamps.